AshAvalanche/ash-docs/docs/toolkit/ash-cli/introduction.md

 # Introduction

-The Ash CLI aims at **boosting Avalanche developers productivity** by providing a set of commands to interact with Avalanche.
+The Ash CLI aims to **boost Avalanche developers' productivity** by providing a set of commands to interact with Avalanche.

 ## Features